Vegetarian Stuffed Artichoke Bottoms Recipe. Fish and Meat Variations

 Lean, nutrient-packed, different, and delicious.
 Did you know there was an artichoke liqueur called Cynar?
 Not for the fainthearted: Try it, it might grow on you!

-You can stuff artichoke bottoms with virtually anything you like: Meat, fish, rice, vegetables, cheese, breadcrumbs (ç): The latter is what I am choosing to go with in this recipe, just so I can let the artichoke be the main star.
+Vegetarian, Meat or Fish Stuffing: You can stuff artichoke bottoms with virtually anything you like: Meat, fish, rice, vegetables, cheese, breadcrumbs: The latter is what I am choosing to go with in this recipe, just so I can let the artichoke be the main star.
+If you choose to stuff it with ground meat or ground fish, substitute 1 1/4 pounds ground fish or lean meat (beef, chicken, turkey or lamb) for the bread crumbs, and proceed just as instructed.

 ¼ cup olive oil